digital-asset/daml/docs/source/daml-repl/index.rst

 ..
 Copyright (c) 2020 The DAML Authors.
 All rights reserved.
 ..
 SPDX-License-Identifier: Apache-2.0

-DAML Repl
+DAML REPL
 ###########

-**WARNING:** DAML Repl is an experimental feature that is actively being designed and is *subject to breaking changes*.
+**WARNING:** DAML REPL is an experimental feature that is actively being designed and is *subject to breaking changes*.
-We welcome feedback about DAML script on
+We welcome feedback about the DAML REPL on
 `our issue tracker <https://github.com/digital-asset/daml/issues/new>`_ or `on Slack <https://hub.daml.com/slack/>`_.

-DAML Repl allows you to use the :doc:`/daml-script/index` API interactively.
+The DAML REPL allows you to use the :doc:`/daml-script/index` API interactively.
 This is useful for debugging and for interactively inspecting and manipulating a ledger.